Biomedical-Data-Analysis-Laboratory/Quantifying-the-effect-of-color-processing-on-blood-and-damaged-tissue-detection/README.md

 # How to use the code
+- Process directory contains code to create color processed version of dataset.
+- Use main.py to select and train DCNN model.
+Hyperparametric selection can be defined inside the header of the file.
+- Use Inference.py to update path to experiment directory and test on new data.

 If you use this code or build on top of it, then please cite our paper.
 ```
 @inproceedings{kanwal2022quantifying,